anivenk25/Cervello/README.md

-# Cervello 🔍 AI-Powered Real-Time RAG System with Ticketing and Multimodal Support
+# Cerevello : AI-Powered Real-Time RAG System with Ticketing and Multimodal Support

 This project is a real-time Retrieval-Augmented Generation (RAG) system, powered by OpenAI's LLMs, integrated with a FastAPI backend and a multimodal ingestion pipeline.
 It enables users to interact with enterprise knowledge through document upload, querying, and support ticketing, all while leveraging vector search via Qdrant.